couple standing in front of a waterfall in Uganda

 The Easy & Stress-Free Packing List for Uganda

-DISCLOSURE: I may link to relevant products, companies or helpful info which may be affiliate links, meaning I may earn a small commission.
-As an Amazon Associate & other affiliates, I earn from qualifying purchases at no extra charge to you.
+DISCLOSURE: If I link to relevant products or helpful info it may be an affiliate link, meaning I may earn a small commission.
+As an Amazon Associate & other affiliate, I earn from qualifying purchases at no extra charge to you.
 The views & opinions are my own.
 Please see the disclaimer and privacy policy.

-Last Updated on April 6, 2024
+Last Updated on September 5, 2024

 If you are taking a trip to Uganda in Africa, you might be wondering what to pack and what to wear in Uganda!
 We recently stayed a total of 15 days and took a 9-day safari to Uganda and have some advice for you.
 I am NOT a backpacker and I do not travel light, so if you want to fit it all into one suitcase, you will have to downsize after you finish reading my ultimate Packing List for Uganda!